brantsbrain/bil-groupme/README.md

 3. Assign it a frequency.
 For example, Mondays at 8:00 AM in CRON format is `0 8 * * 1`
 4. Adjust your timezone accordingly
 5. Continue to `Configure the Execution` and add your relevant `URL`
-6. Change the `HTTP Method` to `POST` and add a header for `tuessoccer` and give it a value of `true`
+6. Change the `HTTP Method` to `POST` and add a header for `soccer` and give it a value of `true`
 7. Add arbitrary text to the body.
 This isn't analyzed but it shouldn't be blank.
 8. Save the job and force run to make sure it works
-9. Repeat steps 1-8 but swap `tuessoccer` in step 6 for `frisports` and adjust the frequency in step 3 as desired
+9. Repeat steps 1-8 but swap `soccer` in step 6 for `sports` and adjust the frequency in step 3 as desired

 ---